UCSD-SASLab/HopfReachability/README.md

 ## Further Work

+We will expand this toolbox to handle problems that include,
+- non-coupled controls
-We will expand this toolbox to allow non-coupled controls and someday nonlinear systems (which are still not guaranteed but have conjectured algorithms) as well as include functions which compute the optimal control from the Hopf formula for a single point in space.
-Moreover, we will build the ability to utilize the other optimization methods (ADM/PDHG) which have been shown to vastly improve the number of optimization reinitializations as well as manually enter the gradient.
-Finally, we will invlude the ability to parallelize the grid solving.
+- nonlinear systems (which are still not guaranteed but have conjectured algorithms)
+- which only care about finding the optimal control for a single point in space

+On the solver side, we will build the ability to
+- utilize the other optimization methods (ADM/PDHG) which have been shown to vastly improve the number of optimization reinitializations
+- manually enter the gradient.
+- autodiff the gradient
+- parallelize the grid solving
+- render 3D target sets